 Window spaces can also be incredibly useful if you know the right tricks to make people give your business a second glance.

-So, regardless of what you sell, whether it’s books or houses, you can revolutionize your captive audience’s attention by simple design tips.
+So, regardless of what you sell, whether it’s books or houses, you can revolutionize your captive audience’s attention with these simple retail storefront window display ideas.

 Tips and Tricks for Designing Your New Storefront